Webcam: Uses

 The most popular use of webcams is the establishment of video links, permitting computers to act as videophones or videoconference stations.
 For example, Apple's iSight camera, which is built into Apple laptops, iMacs and a majority of iPhones, can be used for video chat sessions, using the Messages instant messaging program.
-Other popular uses include security surveillance, computer vision, video broadcasting, and recording social videos.
+Other popular uses include security surveillance, computer vision, video broadcasting, recording social videos, and, increasingly, virtual tourism and wildlife observation.